Junszz/espdrone/README.md

 Any progress/add-ons will be updated in this reposity.

-Requires 'simulator-aruco-ros' from yuxi repo.
+Requires 'simulator-aruco-ros' from this repo: https://github.com/yuuxii0110/simulator-aruco-ros.git

 # Installation #